Cathedral of the Immaculate Conception (Albany, New York): 1853 – 1902: Completion and consecration

-Construction continued, and by 1858 the money was available to add one of the spires.
+In 1858, the diocese added a spire to Immaculate Conception.
 The north tower was completed in 1862.
 Its 210 ft height made it the city's tallest building for many years.
-Bells cast at the Meneely Bell Foundry in nearby West Troy (today Watervliet) were hung in the belfry and rung for the first time on the Feast of the Immaculate Conception, December 8, 1862.
+The bells were cast at the Meneely Bell Foundry in West Troy (today Watervliet); they were rung for the first time on December 8, 1862.In 1868, the diocese added the iron fencing around the cathedral.

-In 1868 the iron fencing around the cathedral was added.
-Fueled by continued immigration, with Germans and Italians joining the Irish, Albany's Catholic population continued to grow in the later 19th century.
-A restoration was necessary in 1882.

-The diocese was able to build the south tower's spire in 1888 and, four years later, the apse and sacristies were added, completing Keeley's design.
+Fueled by waves of Germans and Italian immigrants, Albany's Catholic population continued to grow in the late 19th century.
+A restoration was necessary in 1882.The diocese added the south tower's spire in 1888; in 1892, the apse and sacristies were added, completing Keeley's original design.
 The interior was also renewed, with the gradual addition of most of the stained glass windows, including the one in the south transept depicting the Last Judgment in 1897.
 Like many of the interior finishes added during this period, they were European in origin.
 The choir stalls were carved in Belgium in 1894, and the high pulpit was carved of Dutch oak.